Building Inclusive Communities: Improving Immigrant Access to Education, Health, Housing and Local Government

 Cleary Alumni and Friends Center, UW-La Crosse

-Since 2010, instructors, students, and community members from school districts, colleges, and universities in the La Crosse region have held an annual workshop to share best practices in the pedagogy, research, service learning, and international education programs in Latin American and Latina/o Studies.
-Past conferences have focused on the bicentenary of Latin American Independence, Human Rights and Diversity.
+Since 2010, instructors, students, and community members from school districts, colleges and universities in the La Crosse region have held an annual workshop to share best practices in the pedagogy, research, service learning and international education programs in Latin American and Latina/o Studies.
+Past conferences have focused on the bicentenary of Latin American Independence, Human Rights, and Diversity.

-The organizing theme for the Spring 2013 workshop is Building Inclusive Communities: Improving Immigrant Access to Education, Health, Housing and Local Government.
-2012 witnessed an increase in Latina/o participation in the democratic process, leading political commentators to question the continued value of anti-immigrant rhetoric, and there is a national consensus about the need to reform the immigration process.
+The organizing theme for the Fall 2013 workshop is Building Inclusive Communities: Improving Immigrant Access to Education, Health, Housing and Local Government.
+2013 witnessed an increase in Latina/o participation in the democratic process, leading political commentators to question the continued value of anti-immigrant rhetoric, and there is a national consensus about the need to reform the immigration process.
 The Obama administration has recently instituted a deferred action program that offers better work and educational opportunities to immigrant children.

 Despite these national advances, communities in the Upper Midwest have yet to come to terms with the changing demographics.
 While only the influx of immigrants can keep small and mid-sized rural towns afloat, immigrants remain isolated, with few efforts made to incorporate them into the community.
 Immigrants—both authorized and unauthorized—face numerous and complex barriers that deny them and their families access to educational and social opportunities.
 Schools and health providers do not always reach out to the growing immigrant and domestic Latina/o populations—and existing outreach efforts do not include non-Hispanic immigrant populations.
 Immigrant populations are racially profiled and exploited by employers and landlords.

 Community organizations and faith communities are eager to address these injustices, but lack experience or knowledge of best practices in outreach to immigrant communities.
 Institutions of higher education need to prepare the professionals of the future who can bridge the growing achievement divide between immigrants and local populations.
-By providing programming on these issues, colleges and universities can provide community leadership that allows institutions of higher education to showcase institutional commitments to inclusivity and service learning.
+By providing programming on these issues, colleges and universities can provide community leadership that not only allows institutions of higher education to showcase institutional commitments to inclusivity and service learning.

 Our conference will highlight presentations on these developments, and will reflect on transformative opportunities in politics, society, aesthetics, literature and culture.
 Specific topics we would like to encourage include: